-At each reporting date, the Company assesses whether financial assets carried at amortized cost and debt securities at FVOCI are credit-impaired.
+At each reporting date, the Company assesses whether financial assets carried at amortized cost are credit-impaired.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
 Evidence that a financial assets is credit-impaired includes the following observable data:

-- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or being more than 90 days past due; - the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider; - it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or being more than 90 days past due; - the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider: - it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.

 Loss allowances for financial assets measured at amortized cost are deducted from the gross carrying amount of the assets.
-For debt securities at FVOCI, the loss allowances charge to profit or loss and is recognized in other comprehensive income instead of reducing the carrying amount of the asset.